October 28, 2024

-These common interview questions can be expected in a phone interview, but if you want to really prepare, continue reading for example answers that can be used to formulate and prepare your own responses.
+These common interview questions can be expected in a phone interview, but if you want to really prepare, continue reading for sample answers that can be used to formulate and prepare your own responses.

 As you prepare for these interview questions, it’s important to try to give an accurate and articulated response that also comes across naturally.
 Use these examples as inspiration for forming your own answers during a phone interview.

 This may not be a question, per se, but it is something you should completely expect to answer regardless.
 Likely to be one of the first items of business during a phone interview, this question provides the interviewer with context as to who you are and validates what you’ve stated in your application and resume.
-Answering this question naturally and confidently can help set a more relaxed tone to the interview and start things off on a positive note.
+Answering this question naturally and confidently can help set a more relaxed tone for the interview and start things off on a positive note.

 A question like this is fairly straightforward.
 Explain simply what sourced you to the position, whether that be a recruiter, an employee referral, a job board, a public listing, or some other origin.
 This can be an opportunity to share what drew you to the position or company in the first place.